Plumbing is something we all take for granted until there is a problem.

 There are other new features as well.
-Using them can help you connect with leads on GMB.
+Using them can help you connect on GMB.

-#8: Free Lead Generation, Set Up a Mutual Referral Program
+9. Free Plumbing Lead Generation, Set Up a Mutual Referral Program

 There are plenty of good reasons to set up a referral program.
 Paying for plumbing leads can flat out get expensive.

 Most importantly, leads from referrals convert 30% more often than other leads.
 That is nothing to sneeze at.

 Remember that referrals are usually free.
 You will have to spend a bit of time and effort to set up a program.
 Once it is in place though, you will get referrals on an ongoing basis.

 I recommend addressing referrals in two ways.